-As required by IRS rules, Minnesota Architectural Foundation funds cannot be used to carry on propaganda or otherwise attempt to influence legislation nor can funds be used to influence the outcome of any specific public election.
+As required by IRS rules, MAF funds cannot be used to carry on propaganda or otherwise attempt to influence legislation nor can funds be used to influence the outcome of any specific public election.

 If you have any questions, please contact Amber Allardyce, Hon.
 AIAMN, Deputy Executive Director of AIA Minnesota or call (612) 767-1748.

 The AIA Minnesota Women in Architecture (WIA) Committee in conjunction with the Minnesota Architectural Foundation (MAF) received a Minnesota Historical and Cultural Heritage Program grant from the Minnesota Historical Society for the Minnesota Women in Architecture FAIA Legacy Project.
 The project aims to increase the visibility of women architects in order to encourage more women to seek a career in architecture and to continue in the profession despite adversity.
 The FAIA credential is used by architects who have been nominated, applied, and been selected by a prestigious panel of their architectural peers as the best and brightest contributors to the profession of architecture.
 FAIA status refers to a recipient of this award who has been admitted to the College of Fellows of the American Institute of Architects.
 Each year a select number of architects are admitted to the College of Fellows nation-wide.
 This Minnesota Women In Architecture FAIA Legacy Project highlight the women architects in Minnesota who have been elevated to FAIA status by AIA through history so far, as well as those who will be named to this elite group in the future.
 View the transcripts of the oral histories:

 Julie Snow, FAIA